Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Spatial_Transcriptomics_overview/scRNA_Sequence_Seurat.md

 # Methods
-In order to begin analyzing data to cluster, we must first load the data and create a seurat object, which we will be using to cluster.
+To begin analyzing data to cluster, we must first load the data and create a Seurat object.

 ```bash
 #load the expression matrix